A bridge between worlds

 At the heart of his philosophy is a celebration of African identity infused with the French one.
 He sought to reevaluate and honor the richness of African culture, history, and identity—elements that had often been marginalized during the colonial period.
 His work emphasizes the importance of recognizing and valuing the contributions of Black civilization.

 As a co-founder of the Négritude movement, Senghor played a pivotal role in affirming Black identity and the significance of Black culture.
-This intellectual and artistic response to colonialism sought to uplift and celebrate African heritage often dismissed or devalued, with his own writings forming a cornerstone of this endeavor.
+This intellectual and artistic response to colonialism aimed to uplift and celebrate African heritage often dismissed or devalued, with his own writings forming a cornerstone of this endeavor.

 A legacy for all